-- 1. Turn the air flow control dial to the 🗰 position. - 2.
+- 1. Turn the air flow control dial to the 👾 position. - 2.
 Turn the fan control dial to the desired position. - 3.
 Turn the temperature control dial to the desired position between the middle and the hot position. - To quickly remove ice or fog from the windows, turn the fan control dial to 4 and the temperature control lever to the full HOT position. - When the \u03c8 position is selected, the air conditioner automatically turns on (however, the indicator light will not illuminate) if the outside temperature is more than 36°F (2°C).
 The air conditioning system will continue to operate until the fan control dial is turned to OFF or the vehicle is shut off, even if the air flow control dial is turned to a position other than the \u03c8 position.
 This dehumidifies the air which helps defog the windshield.
+The \u03c7 \u03c8 position at the automatically turned to a position.

-The \u03c9 mode automatically turns off, allowing outside air to be drawn into the passenger compartment to further improve the defogging performance.
+turns off, allowing outside air to be drawn into the passenger compartment to further improve the defogging performance.